raspberrypilearning/infrared-bird-box/worksheet2.md

 ## Streaming with FFmpeg

-Open a terminal and then, with this single command, you can start streaming to YouTube.
+Open a terminal window and then, with this single command, you can start streaming to YouTube.
 You'll need to remove the `<key goes here>` part of the command and replace it with your key copied from YouTube:

 ``` bash
 raspivid -o - -t 0 -w 1280 -h 720 -fps 25 -b 4000000 -g 50 | ffmpeg -re -ar 44100 -ac 2 -acodec pcm_s16le -f s16le -ac 2 -i /dev/zero -f h264 -i - -vcodec copy -acodec aac -ab 128k -g 50 -strict experimental -f flv rtmp://a.rtmp.youtube.com/live2/<key goes here>
 ```

-It's never a good idea to copy and paste commands from the internet into a terminal without understanding what you're typing, so let's break it down a little.
+It's never a good idea to copy and paste commands from the internet into a terminal window without understanding what you're typing, so let's break it down a little.
 The first half of the command has the following options:

-- `raspivid -o -` Tells the Raspberry Pi to start capturing video.
+- `raspivid -o -` tells the Raspberry Pi to start capturing video.
 - `-t 0` is an option to keep recording forever.
 - `-w 1280 -h 720` sets the video's width and height in pixels.
 - `-fps 25` set the frame rate to 25 frames per second.